artart78/coq-bitset/README.md

 by providing a trivial conversion from operations over bitsets to finite sets and efficient proved extraction to Caml.

+A documentation of the library can be found [here](https://artart78.github.com/coq-bitset/).

 ## Installation

 ### Installing with OPAM (strongly recommended)